The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-This perfectly seasoned Greek-inspired chicken is lemony, garlicky, and altogether fuss-free!
-You are going to love how easy it is to make. ♡
+This perfectly seasoned Greek Chicken is lemony, garlicky, and altogether fuss-free!
+You are going to love how easy it is to make.♡

 This Greek chicken is a new family favorite.
-I mean WOW!
-It’s ridic-u-lousy deee-lish!
+I mean, WOW!
+It’s ridic-u-lousy delicious!

 The marinade is versatile.
 You can add cayenne pepper for heat, or if you don’t have parsley, feel free to swap for cilantro.